 Add to Cart:

-- The attacker adds an item to their cart, and the system updates the cart’s state.
+The attacker adds an item to their cart.
+The system updates the cart state. -

 Exploit the Race Condition: